• Skip to main content

 Using stale bread that is a day or two old is key so that it can soak up the custard.
 You can use fresh bread for bread pudding, but I recommend toasting it in the oven for about 10 minutes first to dry it out.

-How to Tell When Bread Pudding Is Done
+How Do I Know When Bread Pudding Is Done?

 If the center is set and doesn't move, the bread pudding can be taken out of the oven.
 You can also insert a toothpick or skewer into the center of the bread pudding to check for doneness.
 If it comes out dry, you are good to go!